CodingCellist/keyboard-stuff/README.md

 # LICENSE

-All code contained in this repository is licensed under the terms of the GPL-2.0 license, unless indicated otherwise in the files themselves.
+All code contained in this repository is licensed under the terms of the MIT license, unless indicated otherwise in the files themselves.
 All non-code files, for example all the files in the `utils` directory, are licensed under the terms of the